Skip to main content

 # Example: curl http://127.0.0.1:8080/process

-6. Deploy the template
+6. Push the image

 This will: